ruggeri/tech-notes/math/fourier/05-complex-exponents.md

 That says: we want velocity always to be perpendicular to the position, with equal magnitude.
 We also know that `exp(0) = 1`.

-That describes rotation around the unit circle with constant speed equal to 1.0.
+That describes a counter-clockwise rotation around the unit circle with constant speed equal to 1.0.
 A rotation takes `2pi` seconds.
 And the position at any time `t` is given by:

   cos(t) + isin(t)